5 Bottlenecks in Home Furnishings (and How to Avoid Them)

 Each retailer needs to receive and review product assortments from suppliers in its own unique way.
 The process by which vendors present assortments to their potential buyers can quickly become complex when they are forced to reenter product information for each unique retailer.
 Vendors are left having to track down unique product details to create assortments, quotes and orders for every prospective business they’re trying to work with.

-The right PLM software can bring the thrill back to the buying process.
+The right Unified Product Syndication Platform can bring the thrill back to the buying process.
 It gives buyers fast access to essential product data.
 They can see the actual product, its components, and all of the features that make it stand out using real in-system product images, rather than messing around with a bunch of forms to obtain the most basic product information.
 They can also collaborate and communicate within the system – on specific products – which means they have historical, contextual product communications at their fingertips.

 2. Inadequate Staffing